 We made plans to meet at the Bye & Bye, at 5 PM.
 At least Happy Hour wasn’t illegal yet.

 No cocktails for me that night.
 Kind of wanted a beer to steady my nerves, but then I was like, what if the Sentinels came at that very moment and I had to snake my bike through traffic in the wrong direction (no helmet) and onto side streets to lose them?
 No way was I taking that chance.

 We sat down.
-Mike got some bowl with rice and avocadoes.
+Michael got some bowl with rice and avocadoes.
 I had french fries.
 Lauren’s last lunch (untouched) had been dolmeh, hummus, and carrot sticks.
 In honor of her, I was thinking of turning vegan.

 “They took her,” I told him.